 - Market trends

 Hotel budgeting and demand forecasting

-It’s a good idea to create demand calendar prior to setting your budgeting plan so you know exactly what you’re dealing with.
-Most hotels forecast every day for next 30 days and every week for next 90 days.
-A lot of hoteliers do this in a spreadsheet after extracting data from their PMS, but this is where you need really cool tech – and a really easy system – that can do it all in one place.
+It’s a good idea to create a demand calendar prior to setting your budgeting plan so you know exactly what you’re dealing with.
+Most hotels forecast every day for the next 30 days and every week for the next 90 days.

-Take into account factors from last year and also the upcoming year.
+Take into account factors from last year and also trends for the upcoming year.
 Mark the following as things to track: